Nuggetsftw/Personal-repo/README.md

 # Personal Project Repository
 Welcome to my personal project repository!
-This repository contains all the code and resources for my personal project developed by nuggetsftw.
+This repository contains all the code and resources for my personal project developed and modified by nuggetsftw.

 ## Project Overview
 The purpose of this project is to [provide a brief overview of the main goal or functionality of the project].